stevana/armstrong-distributed-systems/docs/practice-in-programming.md

   Each block holds 1,024 characters of source text or binary data, traditionally organized as 16 lines of 64 characters." https://www.forth.com/starting-forth/3-forth-editor-blocks-buffer/

+> There is a great similarity between colorForth and classic Forth: 1024-byte
+> blocks.
+Factoring source code into blocks is equivalent to creating paragraphs
+> in English.
+It breaks a wall of text into pieces that highlight related ideas.
+> Many Forth implementations abandoned this advantage and organized source into
+> files of arbitrary length.
+Bad idea.
+Hugely debated.
+In addition, the text in
+> a block can be displayed on a monitor without scrolling.
+A quantized unit of
+> source code all visible at once.

 - What about libraries?
 Can we design building blocks that allow us to build reliable, scalable and maintainable systems, in a way such that the building